jataware/MaxHop/README.md

 **How the maxent model works:**

-The maxent model uses environmental data along with species presence data to predict a species presence distribution.
+The maxent model uses environmental data along with species presence data to predict a species proabitlity of presence distribution.
 “From a set of environmental (e.g., climatic) grids and georeferenced occurrence localities, the model expresses a probability distribution where each grid cell has a predicted suitability of conditions for the species.
 Under particular assumptions about the input data and biological sampling efforts that led to occurrence records, the output can be interpreted as predicted probability of presence (cloglog transform), or as predicted local abundance (raw exponential output).”(“[https://biodiversityinformatics.amnh.org/open_source/maxent/](https://biodiversityinformatics.amnh.org/open_source/maxent/)”).
 In our use case we are most interested in the cloglog output raster.

 If you are interested in a deeper understanding of the maxent model we recommend reading (“[https://web.stanford.edu/~hastie/Papers/maxent_explained.pdf](https://web.stanford.edu/~hastie/Papers/maxent_explained.pdf)”).